Justina Robson, 2020

-Justina Robson was born in Yorkshire, England in 1968.
-After completing school she dropped out of Art College, then studied Philosophy and Linguistics at York University (II:1, 1992).
+Justina Robson was born in Yorkshire, England in 1968 and studied Philosophy and Linguistics at York University.

-She started writing in 1984 and sold her first novel, Silver Screen, in 1999 which also won the 2000 amazon.co.uk Writers’ Bursary Award together with her second novel, Mappa Mundi.
+Her first novel, Silver Screen, won the 2000 amazon.co.uk Writers’ Bursary Award together with her second novel, Mappa Mundi.

-She has been a student (1992) and a teacher (2002, 2006) at The Arvon Foundation.
-She was a student at Clarion West, the US bootcamp for SF and Fantasy writers, in 1996.
+She has been a student (1992) and a teacher (2002, 2006) at The Arvon Foundation and studied at Clarion West, the US bootcamp for SF and Fantasy writers, in 1996.

-Her thirteen books have been variously shortlisted for most of the major genre awards.
+Her thirteen books have been variously shortlisted for most of the major genre awards such as The Philip K Dick Award and the Arthur C Clarke Award.
 In 2004 Justina was a judge for the Arthur C Clarke Award on behalf of The Science Fiction Foundation.

 Her novels and stories range widely over SF and Fantasy, often in combination and often featuring AIs and machines who aren’t exactly what they seem.

 She is the proud author of “The Covenant of Primus” (2013) – the Hasbro-authorised history and ‘bible’ of The Transformers linked to the “Transformers Prime” TV show.